openplans/openblock-old/docs/install/demo_setup.rst

 * PASSWORD_RESET_SALT - this is used when users reset their passwords.
-* STAFF_COOKIE_VALUE - this is used for allowing staff members to see some parts of the site that other users cannot, such as :doc:`types of news items <schemas>` that you're still working on.
+* STAFF_COOKIE_VALUE - this is used for allowing staff members to see some parts of the site that other users cannot, such as :doc:`types of news items <../main/schemas>` that you're still working on.

 You'll also want to think about :ref:`base_layer_configs`.